dart-lang/site-www/src/null-safety/index.md

 The Dart language comes with sound null safety.

-In Dart 3, null safety is always enabled.
+In Dart 3, you always get null safety.
 In Dart 2.x, it must be enabled [with a pubspec setting](#enable-null-safety).

 Null safety prevents errors that result from unintentional access